physicsjason/AI-Feynman/README.md

 ## First example
 Download example_data from https://space.mit.edu/home/tegmark/aifeynman/ and place it in a clean directory.
 Also download https://space.mit.edu/home/tegmark/aifeynman/units.csv, convert it to an excel file (units.xlsx) and place it in the same directory.
+These files are also availible at https://github.com/physicsjason/AI-Feynman.git along with a jupyter notebook example.ipynb that contains a version of the code below.

 Move into that clean directory and run the following Python commands: